KSF-Media/affresco/README.md

 #### Scripts

-For static scripts, the build command is defined in Netlify.
+For static scripts, the build command is defined in CI.
 In this case, we just want to minify all content under `scripts/`.
 ```
 # A simple one-liner to minify all js files
 ruby -e 'Dir.glob("scripts/**/*.js").each { |f| `uglifyjs #{f} -o #{f.gsub(/js\z/, "min.js")}` }'